 - 1. Ambari will check that your cluster meets the Prerequisites.
 A dialog will be presented with the results: - a.
 If any prerequisites are not met but are required, the result will be shown with an error.
 You will not be allowed to proceed with the upgrade.
 Make the appropriate corrections and return to Perform Upgrade again. - b.
 If any prerequisites are not met but are optional, the result will be shown with a warning.
 You will be allowed to Proceed with the upgrade. - c.
 A list of configuration changes (if any) will be displayed. - 2.
 Once the prerequisite checks are complete, the upgrade will start.
 The time it takes to perform the upgrade dependents on many factors.
-As part of the Express upgrade process, each component in the cluster is restarted in parallel across all hosts, usually requiring less time than the serial approach used in the Rolling Upgrade. - 3.
+As part of the upgrade process, each component in the cluster is restarted in a serial fashion so the stop/start time is a big contributor to the overall time. - 3.
 The upgrade process involves a set of stages.
 This table lists the high-level stages and if the process requires any action by you during normal operation.